Maybe, but quaint as it looks, this is 1950, not 1930.

 Nope, because it’s a bridge, the two inner rails are there to stop a wheelset, or bogie, that has derailed from being able to move too far to the side to cause the car to fall off of the bridge.

-The running rails are the ones that are sitting on plates (To help spread the load to the sleepers), and the Barrier/Guide rails are just spiked to the sleepers (Ties).
+The running rails are the ones that are sitting on plates (To help spread the load to the sleepers), and the Barrier/Guard rails are just spiked to the sleepers (Ties).

 Your comment reminded me of the different types of paper used for early elementary school and later.
 I remember the paper with two colored lines.
 The blues for large and capital letters, then the red dotted line between the blue ones for the smaller letters.